 Retaliation Will Not Be Tolerated!
 We must foster an environment in which we all feel free to express concerns and to raise issues without fear of retaliation.
-Retaliation for the good faith reporting of a concern regarding any suspected instances of improper conduct or violation of law, regulation, or policy, or for participating in an investigation is unacceptable and will not be tolerated.
-Employees should report any suspicion of such behavior to the ECP 24-Hour Hotline or Website, EA-Ethics, or Human Resources-Employee Relations.
-A report made by employees may also be protected from retaliation under certain laws and regulations, such as a whistleblower law or DOE's Contractor Employee Protection Program.
+Retaliation for the good faith r eporting of a concern regarding any suspected instances of improper conduct, violation of law, regulation, or policy, or for participating in an investigation, is unacceptable and will not be tolerated.
+Staff should report any suspicion of such behavior to the Employee Concerns Hotline or Website, EA-Ethics, or Human Resources-Employee Relations.
+A report made by staff may also be protected from retaliation under certain laws and regulations, such as a whistleblower law or DOE's Contractor Employee Protection Program.